diver-sity/product-decorator/README.md

 1. one file for products with video URLs (this is also the final file)
 2. a set of files for products without video URLs.
 Products without video URLs are the majority so one file could potentially be huge and hard to work with.
 Small files allow a way for trouble-shoooting.

+A common pain point of running a long ETL process is the loss of already processed things and having to start over again.
+The solution implemented a redo log mechanism so that the process can pick up from where it left if it failed due to errors such as timing out.

 The original order within each set is maintained.

 Temporary files are cleaned up at the end.